CREAMY Smoked Mac and Cheese (No Velveeta)

 Brace yourself for a dish that captures the essence of cozy evenings by the campfire, infusing classic comfort food with wood-fired flavor.
-This smoked mac and cheese recipe has what you expect: creamy cheese sauce from sharp cheddar, Gouda, and Monterey jack and crispy bacon to add texture and flavor.
+This smoked mac and cheese recipe has what you expect: creamy cheese sauce using different types of cheeses such as sharp cheddar, Gouda, and Monterey jack.
+Plus, maybe a topping of crispy bacon to add texture and flavor.

 Yes, it’s actually very creamy.
 Smoked mac and cheese can be tricky to make.
 Adding a cheese sauce to the smoker tends to get oily or clumpy because the cheese sauce can break with the higher heat.